nobodyishappy/tp/docs/UserGuide.md

 Format: `deletetask TASK_INDEX`

+Notes:
 * Deletes the task at the specified `TASK_INDEX`.
 * The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Result:
+* If at least one of the index provided is invalid, an error message will be displayed.

 Examples: